Aulacophora hilaris

-Aulacophora hilaris, also known as Pumpkin Beetle, is a beetle in the genus Aulacophora that is found in Australia.
+Aulacophora hilaris, also known as Pumpkin Beetle, Banded Pumpkin Beetle, Pumpkin Flea Beetle or Spotted Pumpkin Beetle, is a beetle in the genus Aulacophora that is found in Australia.

 Description

-Like other beetles in the genus Aulacophora, Aulacophora hilaris is black and orange and has a length of 6 mm - 7 mm.
+Aulacophora hilaris is orange and has four distinct black spots on its wing covers and has a length of 6 mm - 7 mm.

 Distribution

 Aulacophora hilaris is found in Eastern Australia, including in the Sydney area.

 As a pest

 Aulacophora hilaris is considered a pest as it feeds on members of the family Cucurbitaceae, which includes cucumbers and pumpkins hence its common name.